roland jp 80x0 config 53

 LIBRARIAN EDIT MENUS

 This chapter contains a lot, so let’s break it down a bit.
-When Librarian View is set to PATCH BANK mode, Bank Edit menu contains different elements compared to PERFORMANCE BANK mode.
+When Librarian View is set to SINGLE PATCH BANK mode, Bank Edit menu contains different elements compared to PERFORMANCE BANK mode.

 I.e., You can write SINGLE patches to a certain RAM bank in hardware, whereas in PERFORMANCE mode, there is only one destination available for data write.